douglasstarnes/mempy-flask-heroku/README.md

 ![C9 workspace](readme_images/c9workspace.png)

 1. The project manager that shows a tree view of the files in this workspace.
-2. An editor similar to Sublime Text with optional vim binding.
+2. An editor similar to Sublime Text with optional vim bindings.
-3. A Linux terminal with sudo shell access.
+3. A Linux terminal with sudo access.

 There are only a few more things we need to do to get set up and all of them can be done from the terminal.

-First, since all new Python development is going to be done in Python 3, we should use it.
-However, the default version of Python installed on Cloud9 workspaces (which are running on top of Ubuntu 14.04) is 2.7.6 (feel free to verify this by running `python --version`.
+First, since the maintainers of Python are investing all new development in Python 3, we should use that.
+However, the default version of Python installed on Cloud9 workspaces (which are running on top of Ubuntu 14.04) is 2.7.6 (feel free to verify this by running `python --version` in the terminal).
 So we are going to create a _virtual environment_ which is a special instance of Python that thinks it is the default version.
-Virtual environments can have their own Python version and implementation as well as their own set of libraries installed.
+Virtual environments can have their own Python version and implementation as well as their own set of packages (libraries) installed.
 Fortunately, Cloud9 includes the virtual environment scripts for us.
 So to create a virtual environment with Python 3, run the following command in the terminal:
 ```
 mkvirtualenv --python=`which python3` mempydemo
 ```
+> Don't like to type?
+Just type the first few letters of a long command (ie. 'mkv') and press TAB.
+The terminal will complete it for you!

 You'll see some output similar to this:
 ```
 Running virtualenv with interpreter /usr/bin/python3